Ghayabh/bacterial-growth/README.md

 # predictive-microbiology
-this package provides tools for predictive microbiology
+this package provides tools (functions & models) for predictive microbiology